Platonic-Systems/generics-sop-examples/draft.md

 # Generics SOP introduction

 A fascinating aspect of Lisp-based programming languages is that [code is data and data is code](https://en.wikipedia.org/wiki/Code_as_data).
 This property, called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity), is what makes Lisp macros so powerful.
-In Haskell, this sort of runtime operation on arbitrary datatypes (called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism) or datatype genericity) is provided by generics, of which there are two varieties:
+This sort of runtime operation done on arbitrary datatypes is called [polytypism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)#Polytypism) or datatype genericity.
+In Haskell, the following two packages provide datatype genericity:

 1. [GHC Generics](https://hackage.haskell.org/package/base-4.16.0.0/docs/GHC-Generics.html)
 2. [generics-sop](https://hackage.haskell.org/package/generics-sop)

-While the former comes with `base`, the latter is much easier to write generics code in, and this blog post gives an introduction to using `generics-sop`.
+While the former comes with `base`, the latter is much easier to write generics code in, and this blog post introduces `generics-sop`.

 - [Generics SOP introduction](#generics-sop-introduction)
   - [Motivation](#motivation)